GeoBosh/timeSeriesDoc/docs/news/index.md

 - stopped exporting (almost) all functions whose names start with a ‘.’.
-  Historically, the package was exporting all functions, including those start with a ‘.’.
+  Historically, the package was exporting all functions, including those starting with a ‘.’.
 This should be of no concern for users since these functions were not documented but the developers of some Rmetrics packages where using such functions.

 - the additional arguments of the S3 `timeSeries` method for [`diff()`](https://geobosh.github.io/timeSeriesDoc/reference/base-diff.md)